torvalds/linux/Documentation/filesystems/hpfs.rst

 You can do symlinks on HPFS partition, symlinks are achieved by setting extended attribute named "SYMLINK" with symlink value.
 Like on ext2, you can chown and chgrp symlinks but I don't know what is it good for. chmoding symlink results in chmoding file where symlink points.
-These symlinks are just for Linux use and incompatible with OS/2.
+These symlinks are just for GNU/Linux use and incompatible with OS/2.
 OS/2 PmShell symlinks are not supported because they are stored in very crazy way.
 They tried to do it so that link changes when file is moved ... sometimes it works.
 But the link is partly stored in directory